Optimizing mypy.ini for Large Codebases: Performance & Precision Tuning

 return handler.process(b"payload") # mypy validates strict equality & return types

 Pyright and Ruff handle strictness differently.
 Ruff uses pyproject.toml rule codes.
-Pyright relies on typeCheckingMode.
+Pyright relies on typeCheckingMode and exclude arrays.
 Stick to mypy’s INI overrides for precise path scoping.
 Version constraints matter: mypy >=1.4.0 optimizes protocol checking for this pattern.

 Third-Party Import Routing & Stub Path Optimization

 Route untyped dependencies through custom stub directories instead of ignoring imports globally.
 Configure mypy_path to point to internal type definitions.
-Use follow_imports = silent for known-untyped packages.
-This suppresses noise while still reading .pyi stubs.
+Use follow_imports = silent for known-untyped packages — this suppresses noise while still reading .pyi stubs.

 [mypy]